-Minnesota’s first Renaissance Festival, which opened 40 years ago this week in Chaska, was promoted as a “Celebration of Nature, Art and Life.”
+Minnesota’s first Renaissance Festival, which opened in Chaska in September 1971, was promoted as a “Celebration of Nature, Art and Life.”
 It was as much a celebration of tie-dyed costumes and black-velvet paintings as it was of life in 16th-century Europe.
 Lute players, minstrels, clergymen and at least one soothsayer wandered the grounds, and merchants in burlap tents sold candles, beads and belts.
 A “vassal” munching a hot dog told a Tribune reporter: “It’s the Renaissance without the lepers, open sewers and plague.
 They even have 20 portable toilets.
 The Renaissance was never like this.”

 Admission was just $1.50 in 1971.
 Reigning over the first festival as king and queen were George Coulam, one of the event’s founders, and actress Tovah Feldshuh.
 Feldshuh, 18, was in town playing a bit part in “Cyrano de Bergerac” at the Guthrie.
 After leading the “grand march” with Coulam on opening day, she mingled with the crowd and asked, “Will someone lend the queen a dollar?”
 Someone did, and rumor had it that she treated a lady-in-waiting and the town crier to beers at the Grain Belt tent.